 After enough rejection, I’d slowly just given up on serving the healthy kinds of foods I knew I wanted my kids to be eating.
 As a tired mama of three, I justified that it wasn’t worth the energy to fix something that I knew was probably going to end up in the trash.
+I knew they preferred food like pizza and chips anyway.
+And they always enjoyed listening to nursery rhymes for children on YouTube rather than eating healthy food.
 As a result, I had created some seriously picky eaters.

 We needed to make a change.
 While the journey wasn’t perfect or easy, implementing these five tactics had an immediate impact on our families eating habits and preferences.
 So if you’re struggling with a picky eater, read on!
 There is hope!
 Without further ado…